 The Lodestar Award

-The Astounding Award for Best New Writer (formerly the John W. Campbell Award through 2019) is not a Hugo.
-It is voted for and presented alongside the Hugos, but the eligibility rules are not governed by the WSFS Constitution.
+The Astounding Award for Best New Writer (formerly the John W. Campbell Award through 2019) is not a Hugo Award.
+It is voted for and presented alongside the Hugo Awards, but the eligibility rules are not governed by the WSFS Constitution.
 Dell Magazines, the award’s owner, has specified that eligibility for the award is limited to authors whose first Science Fiction & Fantasy Writers of America (SFWA)-eligible publication occurred within the two years prior to the award year.

 Additional Hugo Award categories